rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 <!-- tabs:end -->

-Virtual Account number displayed to customer contains two parts. for example, in `{91012}{12435678}` , the first part is the company code and the second part is a unique code.
+Virtual Account number displayed to customer contains two parts. for example, in `{91012}{12435678}` , the company-prefix-number and the second part is a unique-va-number.
 The second part is the part that can be customized.
 * Only digits are allowed.
 * Different banks have different specifications on their custom VA numbers.
 Please see the documentation of the respective banks.
+Note: for **Permata, only B2B VA type** support custom VA numbers.
 * If the number provided is already utilized for another order, then a different unique number will be used instead.
 * If the number provided is longer than required, then the unnecessary digits in the end will be trimmed.
 * If the number provided is shorter than required, then the number will be prefixed with zeros.